David Lloyd George: Liberal reunion

 Throughout the 1920s Lloyd George remained highly visible in politics; predictions that he would return to power were common, but it never happened.
-He still controlled a large fund, thought to have been between £1m and £3m, from his investments in newspaper ownership and from his sale of titles.
+He still controlled a large fund, thought to have been between £1m and £3m (equivalent to £-£ in 2023), from his investments in newspaper ownership and from his sale of titles.

 Before the 1923 election, he resolved his dispute with Asquith, allowing the Liberals to run a united ticket against Stanley Baldwin's policy of protective tariffs.
 Baldwin both feared and despised Lloyd George, and one of his aims was to keep him out of power.
 He later claimed that he had adopted tariffs, which cost the Conservatives their majority, out of concern that Lloyd George was about to do so on his return from a tour of North America.
 Although there was press speculation at the time that Lloyd George would do so (or adopt US-style Prohibition to appeal to newly enfranchised women voters), there is no evidence that this was his intent.
 Asquith and Lloyd George reached agreement on 13 November 1923 and issued a joint Free Trade manifesto, followed by a more general one.
 Lloyd George agreed to contribute £100,000 (in the event he claimed to have contributed £160,000 including help given to individual candidates; Liberal HQ put the figure at £90,000).

 In 1924, Lloyd George, realising that Liberal defeat was inevitable and keen to take control of the party himself, spent only £60,000.

 At the 1924 general election, Baldwin won a clear victory.
 Despite having a large majority, he appointed the leading coalitionists such as Austen Chamberlain and F. E. Smith, 1st Earl of Birkenhead (and former Liberal Winston Churchill) to senior cabinet places, to discourage any restoration of the 1916–1922 coalition.